Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Later on, you can try the Knee Bends and Rises away from the wall and only place a hand near the wall or chair in case you lose your balance.
 Finally, perform the exercise without holding onto anything at all.

 Remember to lock the knees and fully tighten the butt on the rise.

 Strengthens all the muscles in the legs

 And...
 Best of all, when you are able to stand high up, well balanced on the balls of your feet you get the feeling of being on top of the world.
 It is a great substitute for wearing high heels (which seriously damage the feet), yet gives the same appearance.
 Try it inadvertently in an airport queue!

 Not Quite Finished Yet

 Every strenuous exercise needs to be completed with its very own counter move or recovery move to avoid leaving you in pain the next day.
-In other words when ever a particular muscle group has been hard at work it needs to be told to relax and lengthen with a move that does the exact opposite.
-The counter move for the pliés and relevés is shown next.
+In other words, whenever a particular muscle group has been hard at work it needs to be told to relax and lengthen with a move in the exact opposite direction.
+The counter move for the pliés and relevés is a lunge as shown next.